What's included and what's not included.

 After Registration, we will email all the information you’ll need for your walking holiday including:

-* three newsletters giving more information for the walk and the country you'll be walking through.
+* Three newsletters giving more information for the walk and the country you'll be walking through.

-* a pdf comprehensive booklet with daily stage descriptions, accommodation and interesting places to see.
+* A pdf comprehensive booklet with daily stage descriptions, accommodation and interesting places to see.

-When you meet in St Jean, Ferrol or Lausanne the group leader will be there to meet you in the afternoon.
-At the orientation get-together in the evening you will receive a goodie bag containing a credencial (Pilgrim's passport) a Michelin map guide book(for Spain), and luggage tags if you are sending luggage ahead.
+When you meet in St Jean, Ferrol, Siena or La Douay the group leader will be there to meet you in the afternoon.
+At the orientation get-together in the evening you will receive a goodie bag containing a credencial (Pilgrim's passport) a Michelin map guide book (for Spain only), and luggage tags if you are sending luggage ahead.

 What’s not included: